-That's right, a Vivitar, not a Minolta.
-There's quite a bit of contradicting info on the internet about this camera and several like it, the Revue 400SE, Prinz 35ER and the Konica Auto-S3.
-It is often presented as a rebranded Minolta Hi-Matic 7Sii and allegedly made by Cosina (meaning so was the Hi-Matic 7Sii).
-It is true that these cameras are very similar.
+That's right, not Minoltas.
+There's quite a bit of contradicting info on the internet about these cameras and several like it: the Revue 400SE and the Konica Auto S3.
+They are often presented as rebranded Minolta Hi-Matic 7SII and were allegedly made by Cosina (meaning so was the Hi-Matic 7SII).
+It is true that all these cameras are very similar.
 They all have similar or perhaps the same 40mm f1/.7 lenses, apart from the Konica which has a 38mm f/1.8 Hexanon, and very similar Copal shutters, all with the same range of shutter speeds.
 Differences were subtle and mostly cosmetic.
 However, only the Hi-Matic 7Sii had an option for manual aperture control in addition to the shutter speed priority auto-exposure mode the other cameras had.
 The other cameras had a flash control ring where the aperture ring was on the Minolta.
 The Konica on the other hand had an adjustable fill-flash system aided by the lightmeter.
 So really, the Vivitar 35SE, Revue 400SE, Prinz 35ER were all slightly simplified compared to the Minolta and the Konica, and in my opinion more similar to the Hi-Matic E in functionality.
 Nevertheless, they were great little shooters, very light and small with fast lenses.
-Just don't say it's a Hi-Matic 7sii.
+Just don't say they are Hi-Matic 7SII.

 Vivitar 35SE with 40mm f/1.7 (Rokkor?) lens in Copal shutter.